kingofyeti/opengl_configuration/README.md

-# GLFW/GLEW/GLM/Freeglut/AntTweakBar and NanoGUI configuration
+GLFW/GLEW/GLM/Freeglut/AntTweakBar and NanoGUI configuration

 This is a windows version of GLFW/GLEW/GLM/FreeGLUT/AntTweakBar and nanogui binary file collection.

-This version is ONLY used for Visual Studio 2015 Release(Debug)/x64 mode.
+This version is ONLY used for Visual Studio 2019 Release(Debug)/x64 mode (Probabily it is also compatible for VS2015 and VS2017).

 For other versions of binary file, you can compile it on your own using cmake-gui windows version

 # Usage

+<b> Do This In Order </b>

 1: Add this folder into your system variables with:

 Variable name: OPENGL

-Variable value: YOUR_CURRENT_FOLDER
+Variable value: This repo that you just downloaded
 ```
 e.g.
     Variable name: OPENGL